 - Ask if they perform the specific treatment, test or service you are looking for

 - Make sure they will share medical records with your primary care provider

-You can use the online search tools at Urgent Care Locations and filter capabilities to find an urgent care location that meets your needs.
+You can use the online search tools at Solv and filter capabilities to find an urgent care location that meets your needs.
 Check online to see if they allow online check-ins for appointments, as many centers now have that service.

 When Should I to Go to an Emergency Room?